DeflatedPickle/somft/README.md

 # somftcraft ![Build](https://github.com/DeflatedPickle/somftcraft/actions/workflows/gradle-build.yml/badge.svg)
-a minecraft overhaul for all i think of
+a vanilla+ mechanics overhaul and additions

 ## what it do tho
 - mobs can be set on fire directly